MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6512.1 [Xnnn] [Ynnn] [Znnn]
 ```

 Probe a single point using a manual jogging process.
-Target co-ordinates are specified using `X`, `Y` and `Z`.
+Target coordinates are specified using `X`, `Y`, and `Z`.

-Probe position will be reported in the `mosPCX`, `mosPCY` and `mosPCZ` global variables, with no compensation for tool radius or deflection.
-Probe variance will be zero.
+Probe position will be reported in the `mosPCX`, `mosPCY`, and `mosPCZ` global variables without compensation for tool radius or deflection.
+The probe variance will be zero.

 !!! warning
     **DO NOT** call this macro directly - use `G6512`.